Covenant of Solitude: Reception

 The game was well received by critics and fans of the genre, and has been variously described as "unspectacularly entertaining", an "ode to the golden era of 16-bit RPGs" and "entertaining, if not surprising".

 Hardcore Droid called it "an unspectacular but solid old-school JRPG worth playing for fans of the genre."

-PocketGamer said, "One of Kemco's most polished Android offerings yet, this ode to the golden era of 16-bit RPGs is addictive and delivers an impressive visual punch".
+Pocket Gamer said, "One of Kemco's most polished Android offerings yet, this ode to the golden era of 16-bit RPGs is addictive and delivers an impressive visual punch".

-PocketGamer featured it among the "Top 10 best Android games of February 2013", calling it "a highly polished top-down adventure with random battles, dodgy dialogue, and a hokey save-the-world plot".
+Pocket Gamer featured it among the "Top 10 best Android games of February 2013", calling it "a highly polished top-down adventure with random battles, dodgy dialogue, and a hokey save-the-world plot".

-Touch Arcade said it is a "pretty standard JRPG", and is "not particularly long, and it's not really doing nothing special with its gameplay, but it will entertain you and occasionally challenge you, if nothing else".
+TouchArcade said it is a "pretty standard JRPG", and is "not particularly long, and it's not really doing nothing special with its gameplay, but it will entertain you and occasionally challenge you, if nothing else".